minprog/webapps/projects/0 homepage/content.md

 Note that not all of the above requirements are covered in [Lecture 0](/lectures/git), some will be introduced in [Lecture 1](/lectures/html).

+## How to Submit

+You should have submitted your repository's URL while starting the project, in the "Starting the project" section, above!